1587/speaking-exam/00-part2.md

 most of them are wearing school uniforms and black bags On the right side, two boys are standing near the road sign and talking. one of them is pointing somewhere.
 In the middle of the picture, a girl is looking at the teaching building.
-In the background, there are many buildings、green grass and people.
+In the background, there are many buildings,green grass and people.
 ```

 图片2：